-Rare salmonellosis strain detected in NorwayNovember 28th, 2013 in Diseases, Conditions, Syndromes /
+Rare salmonellosis strain detected in NorwayNovember 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 In November 2013, a rare salmonella bacteria strain, Salmonella Coeln, has been confirmed in 18 people in Norway by the Norwegian Institute of Public Health (NIPH).
 The patients were infected in Norway and live in several counties (Buskerud, Oslo, Rogaland, Akershus, Nordland, Oppland, Oslo, Troms, Vestfold, Hordaland, Vest-Agder and Østfold).

 "The patients include three children and fifteen adults.
 Salmonella infections are not usually serious and do not need treatment.
 Over the last ten years, we have been notified of approximately 0-3 cases of salmonellosis per year due to this strain," said senior adviser Line Vold in the Department of Infectious Disease Epidemiology at the NIPH.